Myframework

 Focus Is So Hard Today

-Fortunately, we have the Pomodoro Technique, one of the well-known techniques that helps you stop procrastinating and start making real progress—one small block of time at a time.
+Fortunately, we have the Pomodoro Technique, one of the well-known techniques that helps you start making real progress and improve your productivity and time management skills.

 What Is the Pomodoro Technique?